AhmecC/Telegram-Ebay-Price-Tracker/README.md

 ## Telegram Ebay Price Tracker Bot
-This application allows users to track ebay items without ever entering ebay.com themselves!
-Communicating through telegram, you specify an item and target price.
-After confirming the item exists, the tracker periodically searches for items meeting the requirements (Below target price & < 6hrs on auction).
-The tracker reports back the average price weekly and gives guidance on if their target price should be revised.
-Tracked items can be managed via telegram.
+Using Telegram to communicate, this application allows users to track ebay items without having to manually scoll throug ebay.com themselves!

+You specify an Item and Target Price.
+After confirming the Item exists, this tracker periodically searches for items meeting the requirements (Below target price, <6 hrs on auction items).
+This tracker also gives guidance on if your target price should be revised based on tehe average week price.
+You can manage your tracked items via Telegram.

-> I used this to buy an Ipad and Gran Turismo 7!
+> I personally used this to buy an Ipad Pro and Gran Turismo 7 :)